jjmlovesgit/d-id-studio-pro/readme.md

 - Create a local Python virtual environment
 - Install all required dependencies (always installs the latest Gradio)
-- Prompt you for your D-ID API key
 - Optionally launch the app immediately
+- Note:  You must add you D-id API Key! after launching the app using the config tab of the app

 ## 🧐 Features